danshearer/COVID-19-UK-Science/README.md

 # Appendix: The UK Precautionary Principle

-Work is needed to highlight the role of the Precautionary Principle in the poor response to COVID-19 in the UK, across all 4 health organisations and legal jurisdictions.

-When the UK's various parliaments return after COVID-19 - or perhaps beforehand, given the efforts being made to keep democracy ticking - the Precautionary Principle will be one of the things they need to continue legislating on because it is part of Brexit, in all four parliaments and assemblies.
+Are you into campaigning or influencing how the UK runs?
+When the UK's various parliaments return after COVID-19 - or perhaps beforehand, given the efforts being made to keep democracy ticking - the Precautionary Principle will be one of the things they need to continue legislating on, all four parliaments and assemblies.

 It is common to hear in political thinking in England that the Precautionary Principle is a bad idea.
 This seems to also be associated with ignorance around it.
-Since the PP, and its absence, is very much at the heart of the UK's COVID-19 response, politicians need to be persuaded to have a different view.
+Since the PP, and its absence, is very much at the heart of the UK's COVID-19 response, perhaps MPs can be persuaded to have a different view.

-So far UK-level Draft Law and Guidance is more circumspect, in that it does not explicitly dispense with the PP. However the UK government seems to setting the scene for dispensing with PP in a low-key way.
+Draft Law and Guidance is more circumspect, in that it does not explicitly dispense with the PP. However in embedding economic progress into environmental protections the UK government seems to setting the scene for weakening the PP by means of interpretation.

 ## What is the PP?